ViewMask-1-to-3: Multi-View Consistent Image Generation via Multimodal Discrete Diffusion Models: Experiments

 \subsection{Task Extension}

+Our framework can be readily extended beyond image-to-multi-view synthesis toward unified multimodal understanding and generation tasks, while also naturally supporting image inpainting and training-free 2D Turn-Style generation, as shown in \figref{fig:extension}.

-\paragraph{Unifed Multimodal Understanding and Generation} In addition to the aforementioned image-to-multiview images(I2MV) and text-to-multi-view images(T2MV) capabilities, the Stage-1 pretraining endows our model with fundamental multimodal understanding (MMU) and text-to-image (T2I) generation abilities.
-As shown in \figref{fig:extension}, the model can perform basic understanding and generation tasks without any additional fine-tuning.
-Building upon these foundational abilities, our model can naturally extend toward a unified multimodal understanding and generation framework, enabling effortless adaptation to a wide range of new multimodal tasks.
+\paragraph{Unified Multimodal Understanding and Generation} In addition to the aforementioned I2MV and T2MV capabilities, the Stage-1 pretraining endows our model with fundamental multimodal understanding and text-to-image generation abilities.
+Building on these abilities, our model naturally extends toward unified multimodal understanding and generation, evaluated on GenEval~\cite{ghosh2023geneval} for compositional text-to-image generation, as shown in \tabref{tab:geneval_results}.
+ViewMask-1-to-3 achieves the best overall score (0.72), outperforming unified models Show-o (0.68)~\citep{xie2025show} and MMaDA (0.63)~\citep{yang2026mmada}, and surpassing generation-only models like SD3.5-L (0.71)~\citep{esser2024scaling}, comparable to SANA-1.5 (0.72)~\citep{xie2025sana}.
+(More discussions can be found in Appendix~\ref{sec:Appendix_extension})

 \paragraph{Training-Free 2D Turn-Style} Inspired by Adobe's Project Turn Style, which enables re-angling and rotating 2D illustrations as if they were 3D objects, we extend this capability in a \textit{training-free} manner based on our ViewMask-1-to-3 framework.
 Benefiting from the inherent properties of discrete diffusion, our model can rotate a specified object by a given angle and perform image completion while preserving the original background, all without additional fine-tuning, as these abilities are implicitly embedded during diffusion training.
-These cases demonstrate that our framework not only extends toward a unified diffusion architecture, but also exhibits strong flexibility and generalization across diverse generation and reasoning tasks.
+These cases show that our framework extends to a unified diffusion architecture while maintaining strong flexibility and generalization across diverse tasks.